AirdroperUA/AirOS-docs/content/integrations/hardware/required/control-computer/index.md

 ### Consumer Level Computers

 QGroundControl runs well on consumer level laptops meeting the minimum specifications in the section above.
 These types of laptops are generally made to be used indoors, so they lack bright screens and water resistance for use outside.
 If possible, try to find a computer with the brightest screen possible.
-The engineering department of Blue Robotics uses this [Dell XPS 15 laptop](https://www.dell.com/en-us/shop/dell-laptops/new-xps-15-laptop/spd/xps-15-7590-laptop/XNber5cr656Ps?view=configurations&configurationid=55d274d4-e828-4110-b161-3acaa604d481) as of 2020.
+The engineering department of Airdroper uses this [Dell XPS 15 laptop](https://www.dell.com/en-us/shop/dell-laptops/new-xps-15-laptop/spd/xps-15-7590-laptop/XNber5cr656Ps?view=configurations&configurationid=55d274d4-e828-4110-b161-3acaa604d481) as of 2020.

 ### Rugged and Semi-Rugged Computers